claudijo/react-2d-canvas/README.md

 # React 2D Canvas

-Draw text and shapes on a HTML Canvas element using a declarative JSX syntax
+Draw text, images, and shapes on an HTML Canvas element using a declarative JSX syntax.
+The library is light weight and builds on top of custom web components from the  Web Components standard.

+React 2D Canvas was created with simple and resource efficient 2D canvas games in mind.

 ## Example